-and suppo and supporting systems is limited to authorized individuals.
-Control Number Description of Controls Tests of Operating Effectiveness Results 11.1 Access to administer applications, servers and databases is limited to IT operations personnel based on their job responsibilities.
+and supporting systems is limited to authorized individuals.
+BPAS's Control Tests of Controls Results 11.1 Access to administer applications, servers and databases is limited to IT operations personnel based on their job responsibilities.
 Inspected the administrator listings for in-scope applications, servers, and databases to determine if administrative level access was limited to IT operations personnel.
 No exceptions noted.
 11.2 Managers and supervisors authorize the nature and extent of user access privileges for new employees.
 Inspected user access provisioning documentation for a sample of new employees to determine if a manager or supervisor authorized the nature and extent of user access privileges.
 No exceptions noted.
 11.3 Annually, management completes a user access level review for the BPAS systems to determine if access permissions reflect a user's current job responsibilities.
-Inspected the results from the annual user access level reviews to determine if users and access levels were evaluated and any requested changes were reflected on the system.
+Inspected the results from the annual user access level review to determine if users and access levels were evaluated and any requested changes were reflected on the system.
 No exceptions noted.
 11.4 Termination tickets are utilized by the organization to track the access removal tasks that must be completed to restrict the access of terminated employees.
 Terminations are communicated to the security administrators.
 User access privileges are then modified to restrict user access.
 Inspected the termination ticket and user access removal documentation for a sample of terminated employees to determine if a termination ticket was entered to track the completion of access removal tasks and access was removed from all applicable systems.
+No exceptions noted.
+11.5 Password standards are implemented to control network authentication and application system access.
+Where the application or system permits, password standards implemented include the following: Password minimum character length Forced password changes Account lock out after a minimum number of invalid access attempts Password history Password complexity Inspected the password parameters for in-scope applications to determine if passwords were configured consistent with published standards.
 No exceptions noted.